stuartwakefield/batch-gradient-descent/README.md

-# batch-gradient-descent
+# Batch Gradient Descent
-Simple example of "Batch" Gradient Descent
+Simple example of "Batch" Gradient Descent.

+Our best hypothesis function is found by minimising the sum of the squared difference between the prediction of y and the actual value of y.

 ## Limitations
 Gradient descent will find the local minimum from a given start point, rather than the global minimum.

-In our code the best hypothesis function is found by minimising the sum of the squared difference between the prediction of y and the actual value of y.
-For our choice of cost function there is only one local minimum, therefore the local and global minimum are the same.
+This doesn't matter in our example, for our choice of cost function there is only one local minimum, therefore the local and global minimum are the same.